On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: The Dirac equation of an electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr o m spacetime

 \subsection{The Pr{\"u}fer transformation}

-The eigenvalue problem for the reduced hamiltonian yields a coupled system of differential equation.
-In this section, we show how to uncouple them via a Pr{\"u}fer transformation.
+The eigenvalue problem for the reduced Hamiltonian yields a coupled system of differential equations.
+In this section, we use a Pr\"ufer transformation to an equivalent system of two differential equations where one of them is decoupled from the other.
 This technique has been recognized in the past to help numerically solve eigenvalue problems for Dirac operators \cite{ULEHLA1986355}.

 Note that $E$ is an eigenvalue for $H_{m_j,k_j}$ if and only if $\e$ is an eigenvalue for $K_k$, where $K_k$ is given by \eqref{eq: red Hamil K}.
 The eigenvalue problem

 yields the following coupled system of first order linear differential equations